Facelift Beverly Hills

 What makes one plastic surgeon different than the others beyond proper training and skill?
 The answer is his or her own aesthetic ideals artistic creativity, and cultural foundation.

 The facelift is the epitome of cosmetic plastic surgery because it affects the face.
-Therefore, the proper outcome does not alter or change an individual’s persona, identity, features and most of all personality.
-There is nothing more awful that a facelift result that looks fake and plastic.
-A wind-blown appearance, a surprised appearance, a fake look after a facelift is un-attractive and sadly can last for a lifetime.
+Therefore, the proper outcome does not alter or change an individual’s persona, identity, features, and most of all personality.
+There is nothing more awful than a facelift result that looks fake and plastic.
+A wind-blown appearance, a surprised appearance, a fake look after a facelift is unattractive and sadly can last for a lifetime.
 The facelift plastic surgeon operates on the individuality of his patients, hence the uniqueness of such procedure.

-The best facelift is more than a lift, an anti-gravity procedure or extra tightening.
+The best facelift is more than a lift, an anti-gravity procedure, or extra tightening.
 It is facial architecture.
-It is the study of the deeper facial structures and the proper restoration of them in the aesthetically pleasing manner.
+It is the study of the deeper facial structures and the proper restoration of them in an aesthetically pleasing manner.
 And also a youthful manner.

-I had the privilege and good fortune to learn face lifting procedures by Dr. Luis Vasconez.
-Dr. Vasconez is a one of history’s foremost plastic surgeons.
-One of qualities that set him apart from other established plastic surgeons was that he never stopped learning.
-He taught me to always challenge myself to continuously learn and perfect plastic surgery technique.
+I had the privilege and good fortune to learn face-lifting procedures by Dr. Luis Vasconez.
+Dr. Vasconez is one of history’s foremost plastic surgeons.
+One of the qualities that set him apart from other established plastic surgeons was that he never stopped learning.
+He taught me to always challenge myself to continuously learn and perfect plastic surgery techniques.

-I owe him my great plastic surgery career and in particularly my understanding of the midface, the Malar Fat Pad, jowls, facial anatomy, neck anatomy and the endoscopic brow lift.
+I owe him my great plastic surgery career and in particular, my understanding of the midface, the Malar Fat Pad, jowls, facial anatomy, neck anatomy, and the endoscopic brow lift.
 He is the inventor and innovator of the endoscopic brow lift.